The Evolution of Hosting Capacity Analysis as a Grid Modernization Tool

 In Optimizing the Grid, IREC provided case studies of several early state and utility efforts (namely California, New York, Minnesota and Pepco Holdings Co.), which have continued to evolve.
 In California, a working group convened by the California Public Utilities Commission is moving forward with developing a framework to integrate HCA into its interconnection standards.
 In both Minnesota and New York, the utilities have continued to make some improvements to their analyses based upon public input and commission direction.

 In addition, multiple new HCA providers have entered the field, and the menu of methodological options has expanded.
 In January 2018, the Electric Power Research Institute (EPRI) released a report, Impact Factors, Methods, and Considerations for Calculating and Applying Hosting Capacity (hereinafter “EPRI’s report”), which compares EPRI’s proprietary hosting capacity methodology—DRIVE—with other methodologies that have been tested or implemented.
 San Diego Gas & Electric Company (SDG&E) of California also released a report comparing the results of a test-run of EPRI’s DRIVE on five SDG&E feeders with results from the iterative methods being deployed by SDG&E and the other California investor-owned utilities.

-The HCA tool and collective understanding of its use is quickly evolving as a result of these efforts.
-Though most states and utilities are still in early stages of development and rollout of HCA, their experiences have shown that the overall value and usefulness of an HCA largely depend on the process and framework that regulators put in place to guide the development, design and adaptation of the tool.
+The HCA tool and collective understanding of its use are quickly evolving as a result of these efforts.
+Though most states and utilities are still in the early stages of development and rollout of HCA, their experiences have shown that the overall value and usefulness of an HCA largely depend on the process and framework that regulators put in place to guide the development, design, and adaptation of the tool.

 In addition, the following key questions have emerged from conversations playing out across the states moving forward with HCA deployment.
 Exploring the answers will help inform the ongoing evolution of this important tool.